gobolinux/Documentation/content/Howtos/GAMPS-Howto.md

 Compile Mod_PHP
 ```

-You have to restart Apache to load the new PHP module StopTask HTTPD StartTask
+You have to restart Apache to load the new PHP module: `StopTask HTTPD` then
-HTTPD
+`StartTask HTTPD`.

 ## Python